Laurence Harvey: Hollywood

 Harvey played the male lead in Walk on the Wild Side (1962), produced by Charles Feldman, cast alongside Barbara Stanwyck, Jane Fonda and Capucine.
 Fonda was not positive about the experience of working with him: "There are actors and actors – and then there are the Laurence Harveys.
 With them, it's like acting by yourself."

 The same year, he recorded an album of spoken excerpts from the book This Is My Beloved by Walter Benton, accompanied by original music by Herbie Mann.
 It was released on the Atlantic label.
 He narrated a TV musical, The Flood (1962).

 MGM cast Harvey as Wilhelm Grimm in the MGM film The Wonderful World of the Brothers Grimm (1962), produced by George Pal.
-Harvey's performance earned him a nomination for Golden Globe Award for Best Actor – Motion Picture Drama.
+Harvey's performance earned him a nomination for the Golden Globe Award for Best Actor – Motion Picture Drama.
 The fantasy movie filmed in 3-strip Cinerama was a box office disappointment.

 Harvey appeared as the brainwashed US Army Staff Sergeant Raymond Shaw in the Cold War thriller The Manchurian Candidate (1962), directed by John Frankenheimer and starring Frank Sinatra and Angela Lansbury.
 Film critic David Shipman wrote: "Harvey's role required him to act like a zombie and several critics cited it as his first convincing performance".
 The movie was a hit and has since become critically highly regarded, and is one of Harvey's better-remembered films.

 Harvey went to Japan to make A Girl Named Tamiko (1962) with France Nuyen for director John Sturges and producer Hal Wallis.
 "I have suddenly found the gates of Hollywood opened to me," he said at the time.

 He followed this with The Running Man (1963), directed by Carol Reed, with Lee Remick and Alan Bates.